Associations, Federations, Institutes, Societies, Foundations

 Comfort Keepers The care services provided by Comfort Keepers are designed to help seniors and others maintain optimal levels of independence in the comfort of their own homes.
 In addition to providing assistance with household tasks, such as light housekeeping and meal preparation, and personal care tasks, such as bathing and grooming, Comfort Keepers offer their clients a wide range of companionship services, including conversation, walks, errands, (including transportation), as well as assistance with hobbies and other interests.
 We have used Comfort Keepers on several occasions, once to stay with Bernice during a short hospital stay.
 We were always pleased with the level of care they provided.
 Call (800) 387-2415

 Home Instead Senior Care Home Instead Senior Care can help with compassionate, senior home care services delivered right in your loved one’s home.
 Whether a few hours a day or long-term care 24 hours a day, a CAREGiver can assist you.
 All CAREGivers are thoroughly screened, extensively trained, insured and bonded, matched to your preferences, professional and reliable.
+We used Home Instead Senior Care after Bernice fell in her assisted living facility and broke her wrist.
+She was able to continue living there because Home Instead provided 24 hour care for her until she was out of her cast.
 Call (800) 640-3914

 Visiting Angels The Visiting Angels national, private duty network of home care agencies is the nation’s leader for providing non-medical senior care.
 Our Angels provide in-home care, respite care, senior personal care, elder care, and companion care so that elderly adults can continue to live independently in their own homes throughout America.
 Call 800-365-4189